This abstract artwork are four women dressed elegantly. They all strike a pose while leaning on their knees.

 Explore art by African American Artists in Mia's collection

-It is our mission to enrich the community by collecting, preserving, and making accessible outstanding works of art from the world’s diverse cultures.
-With over 90,000 artworks, Mia’s collection includes art from six continents, spanning about 5,000 years.
+Mia’s mission is to enrich the community by collecting, preserving, and making accessible outstanding works of art from the world’s diverse cultures.
+With nearly 100,000 artworks, Mia’s collection includes art from six continents, spanning about 5,000 years.

 Self-Guided Tour